hypo69/hypo/docs/gemini/consultant/ru/utils/__init__.md

 """
-Collection of small, useful utilities designed to simplify common programming tasks.
-Includes tools for data conversion, file handling, and formatted output.
+Collection of small, useful utilities for data conversion, file handling, and formatted output.
 """

 # Import utilities